Ancien régime: Nine Years' War: 1688–1697

-War of the Spanish Succession: 1702–1714
+War of the Spanish Succession: 1701–1713

 Spain had a number of major assets apart from its homeland.
 It controlled important territory in Europe and the New World.
 Spain's American colonies produced enormous quantities of silver, brought to Spain every few years in convoys.

 Spain also had many weaknesses.
 Its domestic economy had little business, industry or advanced craftsmanship and was poor.
 Spain had to import practically all of its weapons and its large army was poorly trained and poorly equipped.
-Spain had a surprisingly small navy since seamanship was a low priority for the elites.
+Spain had a small navy since seamanship was a low priority for the elites.
 Local and regional governments and the local nobility, controlled most of the decisionmaking.
 The central government was quite weak, with a mediocre bureaucracy, and few able leaders.
 King Charles II reigned 1665 to 1700, but was in very poor physical and mental health.

 As King Charles II had no children, the question of who would succeed to the Spanish throne unleashed a major war.
 The Vienna-based Habsburg family, to which Charles II belonged, proposed its own candidate for the throne.
 However, the Bourbons, the ruling family of France, instinctively opposed expansions of Habsburg power within Europe and had their own candidate: Philip, the grandson of the powerful Louis XIV.
-That was a confrontation between two different styles of Ancien Régime, the French style and the Spanish style, or Habsburg style.
+That was a confrontation between two different styles of ancien régime: the French and Spanish style versus the Habsburg style.

-Spain's silver and its inability to protect its assets made it a highly-visible target for ambitious Europeans.
+Spain's silver and its inability to protect its assets made it a highly visible target for ambitious Europeans.
 For generations, Englishmen contemplated capturing the Spanish treasure fleet, a feat that had been accomplished only once: in 1628 by the Dutchman Piet Hein.
 English mariners nevertheless seriously pursued the opportunities for privateering and trade in Spain's colonies.

 As he neared his death, Charles II bequeathed his throne to the Bourbon candidate, the future Philip V of Spain.
 Philip's grandfather, Louis XIV, eagerly endorsed the choice and made unilateral aggressive moves to safeguard the viability of his family's new possessions, such as moving the French army into the Spanish Netherlands and securing exclusive trading rights for the French in Spanish America.
 However, a coalition of enemies opposed to that rapid expansion of French power quickly formed, and a major European war broke out from 1701 to 1714.